Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Weather Hazards

-- Afternoon thunderstorms: Common in summer
+- Afternoon thunderstorms: Common in summer, often severe

-- Flash floods: Mountain rivers rise quickly
+- Flash floods: Mountain rivers rise dangerously fast

-- Heat: Temperatures exceed 95°F in summer
+- Heat: Temperatures exceed 95°F regularly in summer

-- Hypothermia: Winter water stays cold
+- Hypothermia: Winter water stays dangerously cold even on mild days

 River Hazards

-- Strainers: Downed trees common after storms
+- Strainers: Downed trees common after storms - extremely dangerous

-- Powerboats: Stay visible on lakes
+- Powerboats: Stay visible on lakes, especially at dusk

 Finding Your Skill Level